-Castleton State College was founded in 1787 with a charter from the Vermont General Assembly.
+Castleton University, founded in 1787 with a charter from the Vermont General Assembly.
 It is the oldest college in Vermont, the fifth oldest college in New England and the eighteenth oldest college in the United States.
-The College saw dramatic growth in students and its stature in the 1920s and 1930s and with increased enrollment from men began intercollegiate athletics in the 1950s.
+The College saw dramatic growth in students and its stature in the 1920s and 1930s and with increased enrollment of men began intercollegiate athletics in the 1950s.
 In 1962 Castleton joined other state supported colleges in becoming a part of the Vermont State Colleges, a consortium of five colleges governed by a common board of trustees, chancellor and Council of Presidents, each college with its own president and deans.
 Castleton, an NCAA Division III level college, added varsity football along with a new stadium in 2009 and now has 20 varsity sports, competing in both the North Atlantic Conference and the Eastern Collegiate Athletic Conference.

 Castleton continues to expand its facilities, programs and student population.
-Currently headed by President David Wolk, the College offers 30 academic programs to approximately 2,000 students and is dedicated to the intellectual and personal growth of students through excellence in teaching, close student-faculty interaction, numerous opportunities for outside-the-classroom learning, and an active and supportive campus community.
-Castleton strives to learn, use, and teach sustainable practices.
-The College prepares its graduates for meaningful careers; further academic pursuits; and engaged, environmentally responsible citizenship.
+The University offers 30 academic programs to approximately 2,000 students and is dedicated to the intellectual and personal growth of students through excellence in teaching, close student-faculty interaction, numerous opportunities for outside-the-classroom learning, and an active and supportive campus community.
+Castleton strives to learn, use and teach sustainable practices.
+The University prepares its graduates for meaningful careers; further academic pursuits; and engaged, environmentally responsible citizenship.